naturalspirit-dev/manda-dash/README.md

 **Version 1.0.0**

 A React app that uses a Python bot to gather the latest open source data on ports and airfields from around the Indo-Pacific theatre.
 This app comes loaded with all the data required to use it.
-Users can run the python scraper to update the data set with the most up-to-date information.
+Users can run the bot to scrape the latest data and update the app with the most up-to-date information.

 ## Demo
 Check out our [video](https://www.youtube.com/watch?v=Hib1jKbl0w8)